GridPlus/plasma-mysql/README.md

 You can install with:

 ```
-npm install plasma-mysql
+npm install plasma-sql
 ```

-The library is a wrapper over an existing `mysql` connection object:
+The library is a wrapper over an existing `mysql` connection object.
+It may be usable with other connections, but has only been tested with the `mysql` package.

 ```
 var mysql = require('mysql');